What is HIV?

 What causes HIV?

-HIV can only be passed from person to person through body fluids, such as blood, semen, and vaginal fluid.
+HIV can only be passed from person to person through infectious body fluids, such as blood, semen, and vaginal fluid.

-Children born to infected mothers can also become infected during pregnancy, childbirth, and breastfeeding.
+Children born to mothers with HIV can also acquire HIV during pregnancy, delivery, and breastfeeding.
 However, this happens less often now.
 It can be prevented by giving medicines to the pregnant mother and to her newborn baby.

 The most common ways HIV is passed are:

-- By having unprotected anal, vaginal, or oral sex with an infected person.
+- By having unprotected (without using a condom) anal, vaginal, or oral sex with a person who has HIV

 You are more at risk for HIV if you: